Home » Blog » How To Install Hardwood Flooring In A Bathroom

 Once you have planned the layout, it is time to cut and adjust the hardwood to fit the dimensions of your bathroom.
 Start by measuring the length and width of the bathroom and cutting the first row of hardwood boards accordingly.
 Use a circular saw or a miter saw to make precise cuts.
 Remember to leave a small gap between the flooring and the walls to allow for expansion.
 Use a jigsaw or a coping saw to cut the hardwood around bathroom fixtures and obstacles for a seamless and professional finish.

-See also How To Remove Chewing Gum From Hardwood Floors
+See also How To Install Hardwood Flooring Over OSB

 Hardwood Flooring Installation